An often heard solution to PHP cURL errors with SSL is to turn off

 Seriously, do NOT do this.
 Yes, you’ll get more errors (browsers display big red warnings too).
 Yes, end programmers may need to define a path to a CA file.
 Yes, this is all extra work (and examples are scarce on the ground as to how to do it properly).
 No, it is NOT optional.
 Keeping user data secure outweighs any programming difficulty.
 Deal with it.

-To add a CA root certificates bundle in your
+To add a Certificate Authority CA root certificates bundle in your

-As an end-user, read on to learn how you can easily fix the CA validation in cURL yourself.
+End-users: read on to learn how you can easily fix the CA validation in PHP/cURL yourself.
 One of the errors caused by an outdated -or missing- bundle of CA root certificates is a WordPress Jetpack activation error.